DeltaXML/vscode-xpath-notebook/README.md

 # XPath Notebook for Visual Studio Code

 A Visual Studio Code notebook extension for XPath 3.1.

-XPath notebooks can be used for data analysis (particularly suitable for XML or JSON) or for XPath experimentation or learning.
+XPath notebooks are particularly suitable for XML or JSON analysis or for XPath experimentation or learning.

 ![Notebook Screenshot](notebook-vscode-small.png)